Denver’s defense leads Broncos past Titans 16-0

 The Broncos, who haven’t allowed a touchdown in nine quarters, host Kansas City (4-2) on Thursday night with the chance to get back into the AFC West race after starting the Vic Fangio era with four frustrating losses.

-Mariota came into the game as the NFL’s only QB who had started every game and hadn’t lost a fumble or been intercepted — although he had been sacked 22 times.

-Both Denver and Tennessee were 2 of 14 on third down, leading to 17 punts.
+Both Denver and Tennessee were 2 of 14 on third downs, leading to 17 punts.

 HALL OF FAME

-At halftime, Pro Football Hall of Fame president David Baker presented Hall of Fame rings to Champ Bailey and the family of late owner Pat Bowlen.
+At halftime, Pro Football Hall of Fame president David Baker presented Hall of Fame rings to Bailey and the family of late owner Pat Bowlen.
 Also, Bailey was inducted as the 33rd member of the team’s Ring of Fame.
-At a ceremony unveiling his 8-foot bronze pillar Friday night, Bailey chimed in on the current state of the Broncos, saying,

-“It’s just growing pains.
-There are a lot of new people around here, a good young corps, but I expect them to turn around.
-That’s the good thing about here, we don’t stay down long.”

 INJURIES